 When it comes to holiday recipes, it seems almost impossible to find allergy-friendly holiday foods.
-Many traditional holiday recipes are actually based around ingredients that many people are allergic too making it difficult to find items on the store shelf that fits the needs of everyone.
+Many traditional holiday recipes are based around ingredients that many people are allergic to, making it difficult to find items on the store shelf that fits the needs of everyone.

 This year, take your holiday treat consumption into your own hands and create some allergy-friendly recipes at home!

 When it comes to the most common plant-based allergens, we’re looking at tree nuts, peanuts, wheat, gluten, and soy.
 This may seem like a challenging task, yet it’s fairly easy to find suitable alternatives to all of these allergens!
 To get you started, here are a few recipes from the Food Monster App, separated by their allergen, to give you some creative ideas!

 For those practicing a plant-based diet who have to avoid nuts, it’s oftentimes frustrating to find those alternatives.
 For instance, many dairy-free alternatives are based around the meaty texture and healthy fats that nuts provide — think almond milk or macadamia cheese.
 Yet, there are a ton of alternatives that can still fit the nut-free diet bill!
 Integrate coconut milk and coconut butter and “pack your diet with grains, oats, legumes, and seeds.”
 Seeds are just as fat-filled and oftentimes even more nutritious than nuts.
 Plus, there are so many to choose from including hemp seeds, chia seeds, pumpkin seeds, sunflower seeds, flax seeds, and more!

 1. Homemade Pumpkin Seed Milk